Learn About Lynch Syndrome

 How prevalent is Lynch Syndrome?

-In the United States, it is estimated that 1 in 279 individuals have a genetic variant (also known as a mutation) associated with Lynch syndrome.
+In the United States, it is estimated that 1 in 279 individuals have a genetic variant (also known as a mutation) that is associated with Lynch syndrome.

 Is Lynch Syndrome an inherited disorder?

-Lynch syndrome cancer risk is inherited in an autosomal dominant pattern, which means one inherited copy of the altered gene in each cell is sufficient to increase cancer risk.
-It is important to note that people with a variant have an increased risk of cancer; not all people who inherit variants in these genes will develop cancer.
+Lynch syndrome is typically inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to increase the risk of cancer.
+Although people with Lynch syndrome have a higher risk of cancer, not all people with Lynch syndrome will develop cancer.

 Who are the top Lynch Syndrome Local Doctors?